Partial Markov Categories: Discrete Partial Markov Categories

 \subsection{Bayes' Theorem}

 \BayesTheorem{} prescribes how to update one's belief in light of new evidence.
-Classically, one observes evidence \(y ∈ Y\) from a prior distribution \(σ\) on \(X\) through a channel \(c ፡ X → Y\).
+Briefly, one observes evidence \(y ∈ Y\) from a prior distribution \(σ\) on \(X\) through a channel \(c ፡ X → Y\).
 The updated distribution is given by evaluating the Bayesian inversion of the channel \(c\) on the new observation \(y\).
+This formulation suggests that Bayes' theorem is intrinsically about exact observations. \Cref{th:bayes-exact-observations} in the next section supports this claim.